 - The standard non-domestic rating multiplier which is 49.7p in the pound.

 - The small business non-domestic rating multiplier which is 48.4p in the pound.

-The current rating list is based on the 2010 revaluation of all the non-domestic properties.
-The government has confirmed that the next revaluation will take place in 2017 based on rental values at the 1st of April 2015.
+All non-domestic properties have been revalued from 1 April 2017 based on rental values at the 1st of April 2015.
 More information on revaluation 2017 can be found at the Valuation Office Agency.

 Information supplied with your demand notice